Detailed assembly and construction instructions for building the ESCTL Door Controller board and associated components.

 We have found the table below to show a good order to complete the wiring between internal components (you may connect in any order, of course)

-Refer to the Pinouts Reference for specific Arduino pin assignments.
+Refer to the Pinouts Reference for specific Arduino pin assignments (some are copied below for ease of reference, but the pinout page has the definitive documentation).

-Configuration 1 x M-F Arduino CFG → Ethernet (Not yet used)
+1 x M-F Ethernet Arduino CFG → (Not yet used)

-Relay Control 4 x F-F Relay → Arduino (1 pin N/C)
+4 x F-F Relay board Arduino GND → GND

 Connection Board